-If you find yourself charged with an offense involving family violence there can be many restrictions on your freedom while waiting for disposition of your case.
-If you are on a Tarrant County bail bond for a family violence assault you can expect certain conditions of that bond.
-Often times the court will put a person charged with a family violence assault on what is called “bond caseload”.
-Bond caseload is the court’s way of keeping tabs on an individual charged with a family violence assault.
+If you find yourself charged with an offense involving family violence, there can be many restrictions on your freedom while waiting for the disposition of your case.
+If you are on a Tarrant County bail bond for a family violence assault, you can expect certain conditions of that bond.
+Often times the court will put a person charged with a family violence assault on what is called a “bond caseload”.
+A bond caseload is the court’s way of keeping tabs on an individual charged with a family violence assault.

 The ultimate goal of bond is to ensure that a person charged with a family violence assault shows up to court.
-However that is not the only goal or affect that Tarrant County bail bond caseload can have on someone charged with family violence assault.
-The court can place any reasonable conditions of bond on a person charged with family violence assault.
+However, that is not the only goal or effect that Tarrant County bail bond caseload can have on someone charged with family violence assault.
+The court can place any reasonable bond conditions on a person charged with family violence assault.
 Below is a list of just a few common conditions a court may and can place on a person charged with family violence assault.